bigterboy/notebook/README_DEPLOY_PRODUCT.md

 ==> check version of docker compose
 `docker compose version`

+Try restarting docker once

+sudo systemctl restart docker

+Then this one to finally solve the problem .

+sudo chmod 666 /var/run/docker.sock

+Now try running

+docker run hello-world

+it will pull the image from docker hub repository and that means your docker is now running properly.

 4. Set some variable on environment
 `export SESSION_SECRET="hello"`
 ==> check :